09u2h4n/blender_renderer/README.md

 - `render_engine` (Render engine): Specify the render engine.

+- `cycles_device` (Cycles device): Override the device that is used to render frames.

+### 📅 **Frame's Setting**

 - `use_file_s_frame_settings` (Use file's frame settings): It uses the file's frame settings.
 If checked, you cannot use the frame's own settings.

-- `cycles_device` (Cycles device): Override the device that is used to render frames.

-- `hybrid_rendering` (Hybrid rendering): If checked, it will attempt to render using both CPU and GPU.
-However, if CPU is selected as the `cycles_device`, hybrid rendering is not possible.

-### 📅 **Frame's Setting**

 - `start_frame` (Start frame): Beginning of the frame range to render.